jcbendernh/SynapseDeltaMaintenance/README.md

 There are a few verification steps to review and this also give you a better understanding of how the pipeline functions.

-For the <b>ShowTables</b> notebook activity, under Settings, verify that Delta Table Maintenance-1 is listed and select your Spark Pool for automated jobs.
+For the <b>ShowTables</b> notebook activity, under Settings, verify that <b>Delta Table Maintenance-1</b> is listed and select your Spark Pool for automated jobs.
 ![picture alt](/img/5.png)

 Under your Lookup activity, verify your wildcard file path.
 This is where the spark Tables csv listing was written o in the previous step.
 This activity will read that csv and execute a ForEach activity for each delta table listed.